On the Structure of Double Complexes: Complex manifolds

-where $E_r(X)$ denotes the $r$-th page of the Frölicher spectral sequence.
-A similar formula holds if one replaces $E_r$ with any linear functor from double complexes to vector spaces that maps squares to $0$. \end{cor} \begin{rem} The corresponding equality of the dimensions one gets for the spaces on the antidiagonals of the $r$-th page, i.e. $\dim E_r^k=\dim E_r^{2n-k}$ for $E_r^k:=\bigoplus_{p+q=k}E_r^{p,q}$, has been shown by Dan Popovici in \cite{popovici_adiabatic_2019-2} using analytic techniques. \end{rem} \begin{proof} The general statement is a direct consequence of Prop. \ref{linear functors and quasi-isomorphisms}.
-Note that $E_r^{p,q}(\mathcal{DA})\cong E_r^{n-p,n-q}(\cA_X)^\vee$, since this holds for the first page. \end{proof}
+\begin{rem} Cor. \ref{duality} also allows to rederive the duality between $H_{BC}(X)$ and $H_{A}(X)$ from Serre duality, without the need for Bott-Chern and Aeppli-Laplacians.
+If one is only interested in the higher pages of the Fr\"olicher spectral sequence, one can use directly the second part of the argument and classical Serre duality for $E_1$ and does not need to resort to Prop. \ref{linear functors and quasi-isomorphisms}.
+The corresponding equality of the dimensions one gets for the spaces on the antidiagonals of the $r$-th page, i.e. $\dim E_r^k=\dim E_r^{2n-k}$ for $E_r^k:=\bigoplus_{p+q=k}E_r^{p,q}$, has been shown by Dan Popovici in \cite{popovici_adiabatic_2019-2} using analytic techniques. \end{rem}

 \begin{thm} Let $X$ be an $n$-dimensional compact complex manifold.
 There is a functorial $3$-space decomposition, orthogonal with respect to the intersection form,

 where

 \end{thm}